Numerical approximation of nonlinear fourth-order SPDEs with additive space-time white noise: Proof of the main results

 \begin{proof}[Proof of \Cref{lem:I2-est}] It writes

-Our idea is to bound $\hat u^{N}(t)- \hat u^{N,n}(t)$ from above via Gr\"onwall \Cref{lem:Gron}, in which the second term $I_{22}$ can be buckled.
-In order to get the desired estimate for $I_{21}$, we divide the whole proof into the following steps. \begin{itemize} \item[Step 1.]
-Reduction via Girsanov Theorem. \end{itemize} We follow the idea of {\cite[Corollary 4.7]{DKP}}.
+Our idea is to bound $\hat u^{N}(t)- \hat u^{N,n}(t)$ from above via Gr\"onwall \Cref{lem:Gron}, in which the second term $I_{22}$ can be buckled in the argument, while the first one $I_{21}$ takes the role of the error term $Z$ in \Cref{lem:Gron} and needs to be estimated.
+In order to obtain the desired estimate for $I_{21}$, we divide the whole proof into the following steps. \begin{itemize} \item[\textbf{Step 1.}] \textbf{Reduction via Girsanov Theorem:} \end{itemize} We follow the idea of {\cite[Corollary 4.7]{DKP}}.
 Denote the probability measure